MariaG6/save-the-galaxy/README.md

 ## Description

 Welcome to Save the Galaxy Game, where you play as Luke Skywalker on a mission to rescue Baby Yoda.
-This game is built using HTML, CSS, and JavaScript with the Canvas.
+This game is built using HTML, CSS, and JavaScript with Canvas.

 Dodge enemy droids, shoot them down, and save Baby Yoda from Darth Vader!
 The game features a fun and engaging gameplay experience, inspired by the beloved Star Wars universe.